Julia-Immer/developer-notes/developer-notes.md

 # Terminal / zsh

-In mac, at least, cmd + up arrow, takes you to the last command you did, so you can scroll through your history by command.
+In mac, cmd + up arrow, takes you to the last command you did, so you can scroll through your history by command.

 How to stop a command in terminal (or a program in linux?):
     Ctrl+C